-4.9 The Authority develops and maintains relationships with leaders of other organisations across the private, public and voluntary sector.
-They to help deliver the shared vision for the city region through formal governance structures and through partnership working.
+- 4.9 The Authority develops and maintains relationships with leaders of other organisations across the private, public and voluntary sector.
+They to help to deliver the shared vision for the city region through formal governance structures and through partnership working. - 4.10 Partnership working arrangements shall be registered by the authorising Director in the Partnership Register, held by the Deputy Director, Audit and Assurance.